Toner Versus Micellar Water

 On the other hand, if your skin type is more on the dry, dehydrated, or sensitive side,

-You may benefit from adding micellar water to your routine as it will be gentler on the skin than other potentially harsh makeup removers, without stripping the skin of moisture.
+You may benefit from adding micellar water to your routine, as it is gentler on the skin than other potentially harsh makeup removers and won’t strip the skin of moisture.

 However, no matter your skin type, anyone can benefit from incorporating one or both of these products into their cleansing routine.

-Micellar water is a perfect first step in a skin care routine because it will prepare the skin for the facial cleanser to provide a more thorough clean.
+Micellar water is a perfect first step in a skin care routine because it prepares the skin for the facial cleanser, providing a more thorough clean.

 While trapping any dirt or impurities with the oil-based molecules, and also breaking down makeup to be removed.

-Toner is an ideal middle step to be completed immediately after cleansing, as it primes the skin to absorb the other serums, oils, or lotions that follow, allowing them to receive their full benefits.
+Toner is an ideal middle step to complete immediately after cleansing, as it primes the skin to absorb the other serums, oils, or lotions that follow, allowing them to deliver their full benefits.

-Incorporating both micellar water and toner into your skin care routine will help to protect your perfect skin care routine further to deliver you the best results.
+Incorporating both micellar water and toner into your skin care routine will help further protect your skin and deliver the best results.